Plurax/CMAKEBasic/README.md

 # PROJECTNAME
-This is my brandnew project
+This is my brandnew project using [CMAKEBasic](https://github.com/Plurax/CMAKEBasic) template

 # Project description and aim